thelfer/tfel/docs/web/behaviour-variable.md

-When a material property (or an external state variable) of the behaviour variable is **not** declared as shared (the default), a new material property (or an external state variable) is automatically declaring applying the transformation rules on names.
+When a material property (or an external state variable) of the behaviour variable is **not** declared as shared (the default), a new material property (or an external state variable) is automatically declared by applying the transformation rules on names.

 ## Access to the variables of the behaviour variable